-Having joined the ambulance service 11 years ago, I completed my undergraduate study qualifying as a Paramedic in 2012.
+Having joined the ambulance service in 2008, I completed my undergraduate study qualifying as a Paramedic in 2012.
 I took part in the NIHR Clinical Academic Training Programme 2013-14, building a knowledge of research strategies and activities.
-Since then I have moved into various clinical leadership roles, and worked as the Placement Facilitator for SECAmb, working closely alongside the University of Surrey.
-In 2015, I started my MSc pathway in Advanced Clinical Practice as part of the Specialist Paramedic training programme, and worked as a Paramedic Practitioner.
-This role focuses on developing clinical excellence and improving patient outcome in the pre-hospital and community setting.
+Since then I have moved into various clinical leadership roles, working as the Placement Facilitator for SECAmb, working closely alongside the University of Surrey.
+In 2015, I started my MSc pathway in Advanced Clinical Practice as part of the Specialist Paramedic training programme, and worked as a Paramedic Practitioner in Surrey and Hampshire.
+This role focuses on developing clinical excellence and improving patient outcome in the pre-hospital and community setting before being awarded the College of Paramedics' Diploma in Urgent and Emergency Care.

 Areas of specialism